sravansenthiln1/armnn_tflite/audio_classifier/README.md

 This example uses a simple CNN model that recognizes a keyword from an audio file. to showcase the working of TFLite delegate running with ArmNN acceleration.

-Refer to the `audio_classification.ipynb` notebook on how to build this model yourself.
+Refer to the `audio_classifier_model.ipynb` notebook on how to build this model yourself.

 **Requirements for running the notebook:**